-- Be accountable to yourself for completing owning and valuing your character – what would you change?
+- Be accountable to yourself for completely owning and valuing your character – what would you change?

 - Reflect on the flow and forces of your life.
 Are you fighting against what may be your calling?
 Are you open to a surrender experiment where you are no longer controlled by your personal fears and desires?

-- Law 36 – Disdain Things You Cannot Have: Ignoring Them is the Best Revenge
+The 48 Laws of Power by Robert Greene (Law 36 – Disdain Things You Cannot Have: Ignoring Them is the Best Revenge)

 The Obstacle Is the Way: The Timeless Art of Turning Trials into Triumph – by Ryan Holiday (Control Your Emotions, Is It Up To You?)

 The Subtle Art of Not Giving a F*ck: A Counterintuitive Approach to Living a Good Life by Mark Manson (Chapter 5 – You Are Always Choosing)